-Below is a graph that compares growth rates of franchise stores in China’s larger cities and smaller ones.
+Below is a graph that compares the growth rates of franchise stores in China’s larger cities and smaller ones.
 These stories can be grouped by type: leisure drinks, local-flavor snacks and hotpot and barbecue, bakery and desserts, fast foods, and snacks.

 Challenges in China

 -Economic slow down: F&B restaurants are one of the hardest-hit industries by the COVID-19 pandemic.
-Nearly all restaurants saw a sharp drop in revenue during the first quarter 2020.
+Nearly all restaurants saw a sharp drop in revenue during the first quarter of 2020.

--Local Franchise Chains -Chinese brands hold the majority of market share in the Leisure Drinks and Local Flavor Snacks subsectors.
+-Local Franchise Chains -Chinese brands hold the majority of the market share in the Leisure Drinks and Local Flavor Snacks subsectors.